Ten Questions for new MEPs

 It may one day be the case that European Parliament elections are fought on a truly pan-territorial basis, with parties, politicians and platforms all operating at a European level.
-That is not going to happen this year, but there are moves in that direction.
-The party groups in the European Parliament have mostly issued manifestos, which will supplement or complement those issued by their member national parties.
-Most of the groups have identified leaders (spitzenkandidaten) they hope to catapult, if Member States allow, into the Presidency of the Commission.
-And across the EU, some 20 candidates have put themselves forward in countries of which they are not nationals.
-This is not yet a fully European agora, but it is possible to glimpse a tender shoot unfurling.
+That did not happen this year, but there were moves in that direction.
+The party groups in the European Parliament mostly issued manifestos, to supplement or complement those issued by their member national parties.
+Most of the groups identified leaders (spitzenkandidaten) they hoped to catapult, if Member States allowed, into the Presidency of the Commission.
+And across the EU, some 20 candidates put themselves forward in countries of which they were not nationals.
+This was not yet a fully European agora, but it was possible to glimpse a tender shoot unfurling.

-In this context, the manifestos of the mainstream party groups offer some insights into what might transpire after the elections at the end of May.
-There are texts available from the European People’s Party (EPP), the Alliance of Liberals and Democrats in Europe (ALDE), the Progressive Alliance of Socialists and Democrats (S and D), and the European Greens (EG).
-In addition, President Macron has issued his own pan-European call to arms, in an address to the ‘Citizens of Europe’, which can be read as the manifesto of En Marche.
+In this context, the manifestos of the mainstream party groups offered some insights into what might transpire after the elections.
+There were texts available from the European People’s Party (EPP), the Alliance of Liberals and Democrats in Europe (ALDE), the Progressive Alliance of Socialists and Democrats (S and D), and the European Greens (EG).
+In addition, President Macron issued his own pan-European call to arms, in an address to the ‘Citizens of Europe’, which could be read as the manifesto of En Marche.

-None of these texts quite resembles a national manifesto in making concrete commitments.
-It would be easy – too easy – to write a parody of the panegyric which permeates these documents to shared European values and aspirations.
-The number of ‘we wills’ is low.
-Partly, the lack of specificity reflects an appreciation of the limited powers of the European Parliament, and even of the Commission, in the face of Member States.
+None of these texts quite resembled a national manifesto in making concrete commitments.
+It would be easy – too easy – to write a parody of the panegyric which permeated these documents to shared European values and aspirations.
+The number of ‘we wills’ was low.
+Partly, the lack of specificity reflected an appreciation of the limited powers of the European Parliament, and even of the Commission, in the face of Member States.
 Partly, too, it needs to be understood that European party group manifestos need to be careful not to contradict the varied national manifestos to which most voters will turn.

-Nevertheless, and from the perspective of international development, there are valuable pointers, depending on who wins, and in some cases whoever wins, as to how Europe might change.
+Nevertheless, and from the perspective of international development, there are valuable pointers as to how Europe might change.
 Indeed, change seems inevitable: the Introduction to the recent foresight study published for the EUEuropean Union by ESPAS, the European Strategy and Policy Analysis System, argues that

 ‘Seismic global power shifts; pressure on liberal democracies; challenges to global governance; the transformation of economic models and the very fabric of societies; new uses and misuses of technology; contrasting demographic patterns; and humanity’s growing ecological footprint – the world is well on its way towards a new geopolitical, geo-economic and geotechnological order. ‘